luuquangvu/ha-addons/README.md

 [![License](https://img.shields.io/github/license/luuquangvu/ha-addons)](LICENSE)

 Custom add-ons that enhance Home Assistant with AI features and other experimental ideas.
-Every add-on lives in its own folder with documentation, configuration, and icon assets so you can pick only what you need.
+Every add-on lives in its own folder with documentation, configuration, and icon assets, so you can pick only what you need.

 ## Repository Contents